 External gear motors are the simplest and the cheapest hydraulic answer to many "simple rotating demands".
 And so, after deciding to "join the hydraulic brotherhood", every rookie learns what parts these motors have inside, how they generate torque, that there are unidirectional and bidirectional gear motors with their peculiarities, how to service these units (read - replace seals) and the rest of the gear unit related bla-bla you find in any beginner industrial hydraulics course.

 However, these motors possess one very interesting peculiarity that's never mentioned in catalogs or technical manuals, but which is extremely useful to be aware of, because from my personal experience and other tech's stories I can assure you that when this peculiarity "pops up" and one's not ready for it - lots of head-scratching is guaranteed.
 By saying "peculiarity" I am referring to the genetic predisposition of some external gear motors to start-up stalling.

-Allow me to explain with an example: a common gear motor
+Allow me to illustrate with an example:

 95% of cases - you flip the switch and everything works as it should.